Emergency Dental Services

 At Trung T. Pham, D.M.D., we treat all dental problems as soon as possible, but there are some situations where you may not need to drop everything to run to our dental office.
 When you call us, a knowledgeable member of our treatment team will evaluate your needs to determine the severity of your dental emergency in San Jose and how quickly we need to see you.

 Some of the most common emergencies we treat are:

 - Extreme dental pain

 - Infected root canals

-- Loose or broken restorations
+- Loose or broken dental restorations

-- Knocked-out tooth
+- Knocked-out teeth

 We Provide the Relief You Need